-The staff interviewed stated when the risk assessment indicates the resident scores as a potential victim or abuser, it is referred to the Facility Director and PREA Compliance Manager for review for housing and bed placement.
-The housing will be made after consideration of all viable options and the room placement will ensure that potential victims and potential abusers are housed separately.
-A keep separate is placed in the residents' files.
-The PREA Compliance Manager stated makes housing placements of potential victims are housed on the second floor (first floor of resident housing) closest to staff offices and potential victims and potential abusers are housed on separate floors.
-If a resident is identified at risk for victimization or abusiveness, they are placed on the At-Risk Log.
+The staff interviewed stated when the risk assessment indicates the resident scores as a potential victim or abuser, it is referred to the Facility Director and/or the Security Manager for review for housing and bed placement, the Security Manager and/or the Facility Director will make the housing and bed placement after consideration of all possible options.
+If a resident is identified at risk for victimization or abusiveness, they are placed on a At Risk Log.
 The at-risk logs contain current housing locations and will be used to assist in making housing placements.
-At the time of the on-site audit, there were three residents on the Residents At-Risk for Being Victimized Log based on their risk screening.
-There were no residents on the Residents At-Risk for Being an Abuser Log or the LGBTI log.

-The interviews with the case managers and the PREA Compliance Manager indicated that housing and program assignments are made on a case-by-case basis with consideration of the PREA risk factors.
-In review of completed risk assessments in the resident files, the Auditor determined the facility is utilizing collected data, such as the residents physical characteristics (build and appearance), age, whether the resident has mental, physical or development disability, previous assignment in specialized housing, alleged offense and criminal history, whether the resident is perceived to be lesbian/gay/bi-sexual/transgender/intersex (LGBTI) or is gender non-conforming to determine housing, recreation, work, and other activity decisions.
+There was one resident during the audit period that was placed on the At Risk of Being Victimized; the resident was no longer housed at the facility at the time of the on-site audit.
+With the facility's housing consisting of dorms, if a resident is identified at high risk of sexual victimization or abusiveness, a male resident is housed in separate dorms.
+If a female resident, the resident will be placed in a more visible area in the dorm and separated by placement by bedding location within the dorm.
+The interviews with the staff indicated that housing and program assignments are made on a case-by-case basis with consideration of the PREA risk factors.
+In review of completed risk assessments in the resident files, the Auditor determined the facility is utilizing collected data, such as the residents physical characteristics (build and appearance), age, whether the resident has mental, physical or development disability, previous assignment in specialized housing, alleged offense and criminal history, whether the resident is perceived to be lesbian/gay/bisexual/transgender/intersex (LGBTI) or is gender non-conforming to determine housing, recreation, work, and other activity decisions.
 Through staff interviews and review of resident files, it was determined that the facility addresses the needs of the resident consistent with the security and safety of the individual resident.
 The residents interviewed stated they felt safe in the housing environment of the facility.
-Of the sixteen resident files reviewed, three of the residents were identified at risk for victimization and the residents declined referral for services.
+The Facility Director stated the one challenge the facility faces, is when a separation is needed within the female housing unit, since there is only one.
+He indicated that the residents would be separated within the housing unit by bed assignments on each end of the unit.
+If that separation is not sufficient, the resident would be removed from the facility and placed back into AKDOC custody.
+Of the eleven resident files reviewed, none of the residents were identified at risk for victimization or abusiveness therefore no special housing considerations were necessary.
+There was one resident-on-resident sexual abuse allegation which was substantiated, the victim remained in the facility and AKDOC returned the alleged abuser back in custody for a rule violation and to maintain separation.